 Our Curriculum Philosophy

 The mission statement of the Stafford Township School District clearly identifies the specific goals of our educational community.
 It has been developed based on the belief that all students can learn and that the school community is obligated to ensure that they do.
 Therefore, the primary focus of all curriculum design and instructional implementation is directed towards the achievement of these goals.
-Each content area curriculum reflects the needs and values of the community, draws on research about how children learn, and integrates the core curriculum content standards established by the state.
+Each content area curriculum reflects the needs and values of the community, draws on research about how children learn, and integrates the New Jersey Student Learning Standards established by the state.
 A common core of learning has been identified for each area providing all students with the knowledge, skills, and understandings that will help each student function effectively in a global society.

 In the Stafford Township School District assessment is viewed as an integral part of an effective instructional program.
-All students in grades 3-6 are required to take the state-mandated test, NJ-ASK each year.
+All students in grades 3-6 are required to take the state-mandated test, PARCC each year.
 Results are used to determine if goals have been achieved and expectations have been met.
 The data is used to help improve the overall school program.
 In addition, a variety of testing tools are utilized to assess student performance as noted in the district’s assessment plan.
 Formal standardized assessment begins in second grade.
 However, assessment procedures have been clearly delineated at every grade level.
 All teachers conduct pre and post assessments that effectively clarify what needs to be taught and how well students have progressed.
 Results from the pre tests allow teachers to identify learning outcomes that have already been mastered and by whom and the results from the post tests can better recognize individual student improvement.
 In addition, since academic expectations have increased, it is now necessary to assess not only the ability to recite new learning but the ability to use the new learning as well.
-Portfolios, anecdotal records, and learning logs record teacher observations and evaluations of how well students can apply the new learning.
-The district’s report cards are currently being revised to more effectively and accurately describe each student’s achievement.
+Portfolios, anecdotal records, and learning logs record teacher observations and evaluations of how well students can apply the new learning. .

 Most importantly, parental partnerships are considered crucial to the district’s continued success.
-Our Home/School liaisons (HSL's) help to build bridges between the home and the school.
-In addition, frequent opportunities are scheduled to discuss all instructional programs and events and schedules of these meeting dates can be found on the district-wide calendar.
+Frequent opportunities are scheduled to discuss all instructional programs and events and schedules of these meeting dates can be found on the district-wide calendar.